pmndrs/react-spring/readme.md

 #### [API Overview](https://github.com/drcmda/react-spring/blob/master/API-OVERVIEW.md)

 If you ever plan to use this library, this should be a must-read.
-It will go a little deeper into the primitives and how "native" rendering can make a large performance impact (to the better of course).
+It will go a little deeper into the primitives and how "native" rendering can make a large performance impact (for the better of course).

 #### [Full API reference](https://github.com/drcmda/react-spring/blob/master/API.md)